-In March 2006, we implemented a restructuring program within our Consumer Video segment under which 23 employees worldwide, primarily in the marketing and selling and research and development functions, were notified that their employment would be terminated.
-The program was the result of an examination of the business by management to identify areas in which changes in the organizational structure were needed to better support the way business is now being conducted.
-In connection with this action, we recorded a charge of \$1.1 million.
-The estimated annual cost savings expected to result from this restructuring action totals approximately \$2.9 million.
+In March 2006, we implemented a restructuring program within our Consumer Video segment under which 23 employees worldwide, primarily in the marketing and selling function and the research and development function, were notified that their employment would be terminated.
+The purpose of the program was to maximize the efficiency of our organizational structure.
+In connection with this action, we recorded a charge of \$1.1 million in the statement of operations.
+The estimated annual cost savings expected to result from this restructuring action is approximately \$2.9 million.